Biography

 She co-created, directed and choreographed the Tony Award winning musical Contact for Lincoln Center Theater, which was honored with a 2003 Emmy Award for “Live from Lincoln Center”.

 She directed and choreographed the critically acclaimed musical The Scottsboro Boys on Broadway and in the West End, where it was honored with the Evening Standard Award for Best Musical.
-She most recently directed and choreographed the new Broadway musical New York, New York and she directed the Broadway play POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive.
+Her most recent Broadway shows include the Delia Ephron play Left on Tenth, the new Kander and Ebb musical New York, New York, and Selina Fillinger’s play POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive.

 Other Broadway credits include Oklahoma!, Show Boat, Prince of Broadway, Bullets Over Broadway, Big Fish, Young Frankenstein, Thou Shalt Not, The Music Man, The Frogs, Big, Steel Pier, Picnic, and Crazy for You.